finbox/finbox.github.io/_posts/2014-09-03-standing-out-as-a-freelancer.md

 ![alt text](/images/posts/reader_fatigue_2.png "Short email")

-In short (but not too short *winky-face*), the length of your response should be tailored to the size and quality of job to which you are responding.
+In short (but not too short *winky-face*), the length of your response should be tailored to the size and quality of the job to which you are responding.

 ### Grammatical issues / Spelling errors

-These type of errors suggest to me that you’re either lazy, careless, or English is not a strong suit.
-All three are warning flags, and enough to knock you from the top 5%.
+These types of errors suggest to me that you’re either lazy or careless, or English is not a strong suit.
+All three are warning flags and enough to knock you from the top 5%.

 ### FoRmatTing

 Please… please, none of this.
 I was aghast at some of the formatting that I witnessed.
 Yes, you caught my attention, but the kind that sends my mouse racing for the trash can icon.

-Font should be uniform throughout your email (especially font-size) and choosing to emphasize portions by bolding should be done tastefully and sparingly.
+Font should be uniform throughout your email (especially font-size), and choosing to emphasize portions by bolding should be done tastefully and sparingly.
 Links are normally blue, and it would take a strong argument to help me understand why you decided to turn them all sea-green.

 Also, make sure when including links that they are formatted the same.
 The following is not OK.